bluelightspirit/Connect4/README.md

-## Connect4
+# Connect4
-## A Java game based on the game Connect 4 from https://connect4.org/
+## A Java game that uses the terminal where 2 players take turns to try to connect 4 in a row, via diagonally, vertically, or horizontally, based on the game Connect 4 from https://connect4.org/

 ## How does anyone play the game?